HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-It is found that ~98% of mobile pages do not use the SourceMap response header on script resources whereas only 0.1% use it on resources.
+It is found that only 0.1% of mobile pages do not use the SourceMap response header on script resources.
 One reason for this extremely small percentage could be that not many sites choose to put their original source code in production through the source map.

 An analysis of how many sites actually send the source map header on their first-party or third-party scripts shows: